samiakiran/samiakiran.github.io/_pages/cv.md

 * 7/2018 - 02/2019**: Full Stack Web Developer**
-  * As a Full Stack Web Developer at [Experts Vision](https://eveati.com/) I was responsible for developing and maintaining web applications using Laravel PHP, HTML, CSS, XML and JavaScript.
+  * As a Full Stack Web Developer at Experts Vision.
+I was responsible for developing and maintaining web applications using Laravel PHP, HTML, CSS, XML and JavaScript.
   * Creating and integrating with MySQL database.
   * Designing webpages, building Rest APIs and Scrapping the web pages.
   * Experience with version control using Git.